ConnorBaker/CS321_TeamBigData/Deliverables/P0/CS321-P0-Baker-Guo-Oh-Syed.md

 ## Collaborative Process

-TBD uses Scrum as the guiding collaborative process.
+TBD uses the Scaled Agile Framework's (SAFe) ScrumXP as the guiding collaborative process.

-Each Monday and Wednesday TBD's development team meet for a time-boxed five-minute standup.
+Each Monday and Wednesday TBD's development team meet for a time-boxed five-minute standup at 12:30pm.